caradle8/RadleAssignment1/README.md

 ## Scene 2 - Maze

 This scene contains a maze that can be navigated using a character controller.
-The camera uses a top-down perspective.

 ![Scene 2](Screenshots/Scene2.png)